jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 What if there are multiple specifications with other attributes for `Context`?
 What about Color __OR__ Shape?
 What about __NOT__?
 We don’t want to create a new `Specification` from scratch when we want a new combination of attributes.
 The number of potential combinations explodes exponentially.

 This is where [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) can be useful.
 This design maintains the previous design, except that it removes the `ColorAndShapeSpecification` and replaces it with three new composable Specifications.
 Each of these new `Specification`s is a composite.
 These `Specification` composites have their own specific behavior within the context of the composite structure.
 Each of these Boolean operation based composites contains other `Specification`s where the composite return value is based upon the return values of the `Specification`s they contain such that:
-* `AndSpecification` - Returns true when all its contained `Specification`s return true; othwewise, false.
+* `AndSpecification` - Returns true when all its contained `Specification`s return true; otherwise, false.
-* `OrSpecification` - Returns true when any of its contained `Specification`s returns true; othwewise, false.
+* `OrSpecification` - Returns true when any of its contained `Specification`s returns true; otherwise, false.
 * `NotSpecification` - Returns true when its single contained `Specification` returns false, and false when it returns true.

 Here is the design: